Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 The seven tools we have discussed will all help you to gain a deeper understanding of how your website is performing and how your visitors interact with the content.

 But these tools are just one part of the puzzle.
-If you would like to learn about some other options, read our article on the best sites to track a website’s traffic.
+If you would like to learn about some other options, increase engagement with Facebook widgets and read our article on the best sites to track a website’s traffic.